nmmarquez/2016_Spatio-temporal_models/mort_project/final_paper.md

 differences in model preference.
 Results will be reported separately for males and females.

+### Statistical Approach
+Both models were fit using R version 3.3.2 on a unix operating system.
+The modified Siler model used the package Template Model Builder (TMB) which uses a C++ template file to construct a model specified by the user.
+TMB allows users to specify which parameters to be considered as fixed effects vs random effects which dictate which part of the optimization process, either inner or outer, the parameter is a part of.
+All parameters in the deterministic skeleton were considered fixed effects for this analysis while all the others were considered random effects.
+The likelihood of the model is determined by the probability distribution specified above.
+The model is fit using a maximum likelihood estimate to minimize the negative log likelihood of the data given the random effects structure of our $\phi$ parameter.

 ## Results

 Below is the fit of data between the years 1990 and 2005